This page last updated: 4 September 2006

 manuscript in Borchgrevink's handwriting

-Rarity: 1RRRR; one strike recorded
+Rarity: 1RRRR; two strikes are recorded

 October 6, 1893